Table of Contents [expand]

 First, Heroku looks for a Procfile specifying your process types.

-is present in the root directory of your app during the build process, Heroku automatically adds process types for executable projects that reference a supported project SDK.
+If no Procfile is present in the root directory of your app during the build process, Heroku automatically adds process types for executable projects that reference a supported project SDK.
 To learn more about SDK-style projects, see the .NET project SDK documentation.
 Details about detected process types are written to the build log.

 Process Registration